Lung Cancer Screening

 - No radiation remains in a patient's body after a CT examination.

-- X-rays used in LDCT of the chest scans have no immediate side effects.
+- X-rays used in LDCT of the chest have no immediate side effects.

-- Low-dose CT scans of the chest produce images of sufficient image quality to detect many lung diseases and abnormalities using up to 90 percent less ionizing radiation than a conventional chest CT scan.
+- Low-dose CT scans of the chest produce images of sufficient image quality to detect many abnormalities using up to 90 percent less ionizing radiation than a conventional chest CT scan.

 - Lung cancer screening with LDCT has been proven to reduce the number of deaths from lung cancer in patients at high risk.